 Most of our classes meet for one two hour session once a week for four, six or eight weeks.
 The fall term normally begins the second week of September and ends in early November, while the spring term begins the second week of March and ends early in May.
 Instructors give no tests or examinations, assign no papers and give no grades or earned credits.
 In most courses, at the discretion of the instructors, students are provided with text(s) or other supplemental material within certain financial limits determined by the length of the course.

-Prospective teachers should contact the chairperson of the Curriculum Committee, Linton Studdiford, who may be reached by phone at 798-5899 or by email at firstname.lastname@example.org.
+Prospective teachers should contact the co-chair of our Curriculum Committee, Victor Papacosma, who may be reached by phone at 798-5899 or by email at firstname.lastname@example.org.
 He will arrange a time to have an initial meeting, often with one or two other committee members.
 It is very helpful if a brief resume and course proposal are made available before this meeting.
 The next step is to meet with the entire Curriculum committee at a mutually agreed upon date.
 Once an instructor has been accepted by the Curriculum Committee there is generally no need to meet with them in succeeding terms provided that future proposed courses fall within the spirit of a traditional Liberal Arts curriculum.